evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

 from the core `evennia` library itself.
 We will dive into this later, for now we just treat this as a black box.

-Next we have a `class` named `Object`, which _inherits_ from `DefaultObject`.
-This class doesn't actually do anything on its own, its only code (except the docstring) is `pass` which means, well, to pass and don't do anything.
+Next we have an empty `class` named `ObjectParent`.
+It doesn't do anything, its only code (except the docstring) is `pass` which means, well, to pass and don't do anything.
+Since it also doesn't _inherit_ from anything, it's just an empty container.
+We will not concern ourselves with it for this tutorial.

+The `class` named `Object`_ inherits_ from `ObjectParent` and  `DefaultObject`.
+Since we see that `ObjectParent` is empty, what is interesting is `DefaultObject`.
+Again, the  `Object` class doesn't actually do anything on its own right now, but because of it being a child of `DefaultObject`, it's actually providing a lot of functionality!
+If this is confusing, read on.

 We will get back to this module in the [next lesson](./Beginner-Tutorial-Learning-Typeclasses.md).
 First we need to do a little detour to understand what a 'class', an 'object' or 'instance' is.
 These are fundamental things to understand before you can use Evennia efficiently.
 ```{sidebar} OOP

 Classes, objects, instances and inheritance are fundamental to Python.
 This and some other concepts are often clumped together under the term Object-Oriented-Programming (OOP).